bstrebel/pimatic-phone/README.md

 As of Rev. 0.4.6 an additional API call _updatePhone_ provides a simple to use interface for **Android** devices running the Tasker APP.
 Download and import the [sample project](https://raw.githubusercontent.com/bstrebel/pimatic-phone/master/assets/Pimatic.prj.xml) to Tasker and change the server settings in the HTTP Get task.
+See the [Tasker Setup Guide](https://github.com/bstrebel/pimatic-phone/blob/master/assets/TaskerSetup.md) for details.

 The location map allows you to define such well known location tags and let you use the most suitable method (native apps, tasker jobs, GPS/GSM